Haksar

-Haksar is a Kashmiri Pandit surname and clan.
+Haksar is a Kashmiri Pandit surname.
 They are native to the Kashmir Valley within the Indian state of Jammu and Kashmir and they have a long tradition of Indian administrative service based on fluency in a link language - Persian under the Mughuls and English under the British.
 In light of this fact, the Haksar family historically became a prominent administrative family in other parts of India, namely in Indore and Gwalior.